Little Anthony’s Goes Heavy On The Pepperoni

 Mr. Battuello has stated they have zero interest in compromise or reforms.
 Why would they?
 That takes actual work, transparency, and truth.
 He should take note of this because the type of work required, is the type of reform I’m seeing underway within the racing industry right now, for the welfare of racing’s beloved athletes (human and horse), the multitude of people that support them, as well as the survival of the sport and the love of its fans.

 I’m sure you’ve gleaned that I love knowledge, truth and transparency and if you’ve read this far, I’m betting that you do too.
 I am hoping that others can benefit from the knowledge I’ve gained from researching HW.
 Please feel free to share this widely and in its entirety.
+You can also search EXEC SEARCHES for non profit jobs.

 You CAN love horses, and you CAN love horse racing.
 I certainly love both and I know many others who do too.